hossainsafwan/AndroidFundamentals/README.md

 ## DAO

-DAO provides convenience methods to create, read, update and delete entities in a database.
+DAO provides methods to create, read, update and delete entities in a database.

 When using Room database, the database is queried using Kotlin fucntions.
 These Kotlin function map to SQL queries. the developer has to define this mapping in the DAO using annotations and Room creates the necessary code needed to complete the mapping.